Lanthanum: Physical

 Lanthanum is the first element and prototype of the lanthanide series.
 In the periodic table, it appears to the right of the alkaline earth metal barium and to the left of the lanthanide cerium.
 Lanthanum is generally considered the first of the f-block elements by authors writing on the subject.
 The 57 electrons of a lanthanum atom are arranged in the configuration [Xe]5d^{1}6s^{2}, with three valence electrons outside the noble gas core.
 In chemical reactions, lanthanum almost always gives up these three valence electrons from the 5d and 6s subshells to form the +3 oxidation state, achieving the stable configuration of the preceding noble gas xenon.
 Some lanthanum(II) compounds are also known, but they are usually much less stable.
 Lanthanum monoxide (LaO) produces strong absorption bands in some stellar spectra.

 Among the lanthanides, lanthanum is exceptional as it has no 4f electrons as a single gas-phase atom.
+(Among the actinides, actinium, the heavier congener of lanthanum, also has no 5f electrons as a single gas-phase atom; and neither does its successor thorium.)
 Thus it is only very weakly paramagnetic, unlike the strongly paramagnetic later lanthanides (with the exceptions of the last two, ytterbium and lutetium, where the 4f shell is completely full).
 However, the 4f shell of lanthanum can become partially occupied in chemical environments and participate in chemical bonding.
 For example, the melting points of the trivalent lanthanides (all but europium and ytterbium) are related to the extent of hybridisation of the 6s, 5d, and 4f electrons (lowering with increasing 4f involvement), and lanthanum has the second-lowest melting point among them: 920 °C. (Europium and ytterbium have lower melting points because they delocalise about two electrons per atom rather than three.)
 This chemical availability of f orbitals justifies lanthanum's placement in the f-block despite its anomalous ground-state configuration (which is merely the result of strong interelectronic repulsion making it less profitable to occupy the 4f shell, as it is small and close to the core electrons).

 The lanthanides become harder as the series is traversed: as expected, lanthanum is a soft metal.
 Lanthanum has a relatively high resistivity of 615 nΩm at room temperature; in comparison, the value for the good conductor aluminium is only 26.50 nΩm.
 Lanthanum is the least volatile of the lanthanides.
 Like most of the lanthanides, lanthanum has a hexagonal crystal structure at room temperature (α-La).
 At 310 °C, lanthanum changes to a face-centered cubic structure (β-La), and at 865 °C, it changes to a body-centered cubic structure (γ-La).